 Requesting a session

 Classes can be held on-site in the University Archives and Daschle Research Study suite.
-Contact use as far in advance as is feasible to schedule a class session.
+Contact Michele Christian at 605-688-4906 to schedule a class session.
 Please provide your contact information, the proposed date and time of your visit, number of students, and background about your class.

 The Archives and Special Collections Reading Room is on the second floor of the Hilton M. Briggs Library (Room 241).
 The Senator Thomas A. Daschle Congressional Research Study is located here as well.